["learn"]

 FREQUENTLY ASKED QUESTIONS

-Wondering what liquor goes with orange juice?
-We’d have to say that OJ is one of the most popular mixers that goes with most alcohols apart from the creamy ones so mix it up with the likes of gin, rum, tequila, whisky and vodka!
+Orange juice is one of the most popular mixers and it goes with most alcohols apart from the creamy ones.
+So mix it up with the likes of gin, rum, tequila, whiskey and vodka!

 Rum and orange are a perfect match for each other; the sweetness of the OJ blends so well with the mellow, fruitiness of rum.

-Whisky and orange juice go really well together as the bold flavors of whisky can stand up well with the vibrance of OJ.
-Our Blood and Sands cocktail is one to make if you want to give it a try.
+Whiskey and orange juice go really well together as the bold flavors of whiskey can stand up well to the vibrance of the OJ.
+Check out our Blood and Sands cocktail!

-Vodka pairs very well with zesty orange juice, like in a Screwdriver cocktail, as the smooth vodka compliments the zesty juice.
+Vodka pairs very well with orange juice like in a Screwdriver cocktail.
+The smoothness of the vodka compliments the zesty juice.

-Zesty orange flavor blends really well in cocktails using pretty much any spirit, as well as mixing it with lemon or lime juice for an extra kick.
+Zesty orange flavor blends really well in cocktails made with pretty much any liquor, and you can also mix it with lemon or lime juice for an extra kick.
 Orange juice and grenadine syrup is also a lovely combination, as well as herbs like mint and rosemary!

 Absolutely, tequila and orange juice are a classic combination.
 Try a Screwdriver or a Tequila Sunrise for this delicious mix.

-Orange juice and gin is one of those delicious combinations you’ll want over and over.
-Our Orange Blossom cocktail is a must try!
+Orange juice and gin is a delicious combination.
+Our Orange Blossom cocktail is a must-try!

 Stay in the mix